 The President of Red River College is appointed by the Board of Governors and is the College’s Chief Executive Officer.
-Reporting to the President are three Vice-Presidents, each responsible for various academic and administrative functions within the College.
+The College also has two Vice-Presidents, each responsible for various academic and administrative functions within the College.

 Senior Leadership Team

-Red River College’s Senior Leadership team consists of the President, three Vice-Presidents and six Executive Directors.
+Red River College’s Senior Leadership team consists of the President, two Vice-Presidents and six Executive Directors.
 This group operates as a team, working collaboratively and cross-functionally.

 Finance and Administration